All Episodes

 He's a self-reliant guy.

-He definitely believes in this environmental extremism.
+Oh, he definitely believes in this environmental extremism.

-He definitely is anti-second amendment.
+He definitely is anti-Second Amendment.

 That's the exception.